moby/moby/docs/sources/reference/commandline/cli.md

     Create an empty filesystem image and import the contents of the tarball (.tar, .tar.gz, .tgz, .bzip, .tar.xz, .txz) into it, then optionally tag it.

+      -c, --change=[]     Apply a modification in Dockerfile format before importing the image

 URLs must start with `http` and point to a single file archive (.tar, .tar.gz, .tgz, .bzip, .tar.xz, or .txz) containing a root filesystem.
 If you would like to import from a local directory or archive, you can use